Klarna launches credit ‘opt out’ option, calls for industry to follow

 CEO Sebastian Siemiatkowski has called on all credit providers to introduce similar opt out tools following a meeting with Economic Secretary.

 Hoping to make it easier for Brits to manage their money, Swedish fintech giant Klarna is launching a voluntary credit ‘opt out’ option on its app.

 The new feature will allow customers to ‘pre-decide’ not to use credit, making it easier to manage self-control when it comes to purchases because they will be blocked from using ‘buy now, pay later’ (BNPL) credit options.

-Users will be able to deactivate credit options — such as Pay in 3, pay later or financing options — directly through the app, but will have to reach out to the customer service team to reactivate credit options.
+Users will be able to deactivate credit options — such as Pay in 3, pay later or financing options — , but will have to reach out to the customer service team to reactivate credit options.